boltops-tools/kubes/docs/_docs/plugins/google.md

 end
 ```

+## Options Reference Table

+Here's a table with the options:

 Name | Description | Default
 ---|---|---
 base64_secrets | Whether or not to automatically base64 encoded values returned by the `google_secret` helper. | true